brianhill/cosmology/index.md

 Additionally, we will draw from:

-* [*A Journey into Gravity and Spacetime*](https://www.amazon.com/dp/0716760347), by John Archibald Wheeler &larr; could be great for our class, except the presentation is almost at a for-children level &mdash; I will be reading this for insights
-* [*Black Holes and Time Warps*](https://www.amazon.com/dp/0393312763), by Kip Thorne &larr; another great survey, but again at a mathematical level too far below where we want to be &mdash; I will also be reading this for insights
+* [*Black Holes and Time Warps*](https://www.amazon.com/dp/0393312763), by Kip Thorne &larr; a great survey, but at a mathematical level that is below where we want to be &mdash; I will be reading this for insights
 * Selected historical papers that established Big Bang cosmology &mdash; Mostly by Hubble
-* Selected modern papers containing the evidence for dark matter and dark energy &mdash; Including those by the High-*z* Supernova Search Team and the Supernova Cosmology Project (whose leaders won the 2011 Nobel Prize)
+* Selected modern papers containing the evidence for dark matter and dark energy &mdash; Including some by the High-*z* Supernova Search Team and the Supernova Cosmology Project (whose leaders won the 2011 Nobel Prize)
-* Selected modern papers on gravitational wave detection and black hole mergers &mdash; Including those by LIGO (whose leaders won the 2017 Nobel Prize)
+* Selected modern papers on gravitational wave detection and black hole mergers &mdash; Including some by LIGO (whose leaders won the 2017 Nobel Prize)

 ## Einstein's Exposition

 There may be a desire to read Einstein directly, despite Wheeler and his colleagues being the more modern and masterful pedagogues.
 Einstein has written a monograph that is both precise and accessible and has been reprinted many times and for which there are many free editions.
 Therefore, for about 1/2 of our course we could draw from:

-* [*Relativity: The Special and the General Theory*](./resources/Einstein-Relativity-1916-ProjectGutenberg.pdf), by Albert Einstein, translated by Robert W. Lawson, Project Gutenberg edition, 2021
+* [*Relativity: The Special and the General Theory*](./resources/Einstein-Relativity-1916-ProjectGutenberg.pdf), by Albert Einstein, translated by Robert W. Lawson, Project Gutenberg edition

-or perhaps this edition of the same work is more nicely formatted:
+or perhaps this edition of the same work is more nicely formatted, including preserving the original translation's pagination:

-* [*Relativity: The Special and the General Theory*](./resources/Einstein-Relativity-1916-ElegantBooks.pdf), by Albert Einstein, translated by Robert W. Lawson, Elegant Books edition, 2021
+* [*Relativity: The Special and the General Theory*](./resources/Einstein-Relativity-1916-ElegantBooks.pdf), by Albert Einstein, translated by Robert W. Lawson, Elegant Books edition

-However, to get into modern topics such as supermassive black holes, dark matter, dark energy, and gravitational waves, we definitely need something that is much more recent.
+However, to get into modern topics such as supermassive black holes, dark matter, dark energy, and gravitational waves, we definitely need something that is much more recent than what Einstein gave us in 1916.
 No matter what, and to get us going while we are making decisions, we will start with [Chapters 1, 2, 3, and L](./resources/TaylorWheeler-SpacetimePhysics-2ndEdition-Chapters123L.pdf) of Taylor and Wheeler, the first book listed above.

 ## Grading